Maelstrom8/Malignance/README.md

 - A legitimate and unmodified copy of Dragon's Dogma: Dark Arisen through Steam.
 I do not support GOG and never will.
 - Preferably a fresh save, do not use your existing saves with this modlist (more explained later)
+- You need about 50GB of space for this list
+   - 20GB for Dragon's Dogma: Dark Arisen
+   - 14.13GB for the downloads + 14.54GB for the installs

 #### System Requirements